Protestantism in Russia: Forerunners and local reform movements

-The history of indigenous, Russian evangelical Protestantism was anticipated by movements such as the Strigolniki in the 14th century and later in the 16th–18th centuries the Molokan, Dukhobor, Khlysts, to some extent, Subbotniks, and in 19th century Tolstoyan rural communes, who prepared the ground for the movement's future spread.
-The first evidence on some of the above communes' existence appeared in 16th – 17th centuries.
+The history of indigenous, Russian evangelical Protestantism was anticipated by movements such as the Strigolniki in the 14th century and later in the 16th–18th centuries the Doukhobors, Khlysts, Molokans, to some extent, Subbotniks, and in 19th century Tolstoyan rural communes, who prepared the ground for the movement's future spread.
+The first evidence on some of the above communes' existence appeared in 16th — 17th centuries.
 Many of the above communities emigrated to Canada, the United States and Latin America in 19th and 20th centuries.